danrmzz/IntelliRoute-AI/README.md

 ## Overview

 **Smart City Traffic Assistant** is an AI-powered application that provides real-time traffic advice using the [TomTom Traffic API](https://developer.tomtom.com/traffic-api) and integrates with OpenAI's GPT-4 model.
 The assistant fetches current traffic data and offers personalized route suggestions for drivers navigating busy city streets.
+The app is built using Flask to create a user friendly web interface.

 The project aims to demonstrate real-world AI integration with live data, focusing on optimizing travel time and route planning.